cosmos/sdk-tutorials/course-ida/landingpages/week4-lp.md

 Ever wondered how cross-chain communication is possible?
 Get a fast introduction to the world of the Inter-Blockchain Communication (IBC) Protocol.

 Learn more about the transportation, authentication, and ordering layer of IBC and take a deeper dive into how token transfers between chains become possible.
-Finally, you’ll look in more detail at relaying with IBC.
+Finally, have a more detailed look at relaying with IBC.

 <HighlightBox type="learning">